Last Updated: March 6, 2023

 6. Rick Steves Travel Series

 Another prolific traveler and creator of travel-related content both on and offline is Rick Steves.
-In fact, if you type in many European-related travel searches in Google, you will often find his website in the top ten.
+If you type in many European-related travel searches in Google, you will often find his website in the top ten.

-He seems to have been almost everywhere in the world and made a TV show about most of it.
+He seems to have been everywhere worldwide and made a TV show about most of it.
 He appeals to an older demographic in my opinion, as his commentary is a little stiffer, but you can certainly learn a lot from this guy.

 You can check them out on his website.